 Any Philosophy major who has a total, cumulative GPA of at least 3.3 and a GPA of at least 3.5 among their PHIL courses can in principle write an Honors Thesis.
-But first, you must find a faculty member who is willing to be your advisor, and you must submit an application.
-(Click here to get the application form.)
+But first, you must find a faculty member who is willing to be your advisor, and you must submit an Honors Thesis Application.
 You will need to take the initiative in approaching someone about being your advisor.
 Agreeing to be the advisor for an Honors Thesis is a major commitment, so bear in mind that there is a real possibility that someone you ask will say no. Whether you will be permitted to write an Honors Thesis with a particular potential advisor will be decided by that advisor in consultation with the Director of Undergraduate Studies (DUS).
 If you cannot find an advisor, you cannot write an Honors Thesis.

 Are there any specific pre-requisites?

 The requirements for writing an Honors Thesis in Philosophy include having taken at least five PHIL courses, including two numbered higher than 299, having a total PHIL GPA of at least 3.5, and having done one of the following four things: (i) taken and passed PHIL 397; (ii) successfully completed an Honors Contract associated with a PHIL course; (iii) received an A or A- in a 300-level course in the same area of philosophy as the proposed thesis; or (iv) taken and passed a 400-level course in the same area of philosophy as the proposed thesis.